 In these examples, hope provides the basis for action.
 The hero in each story believed God was with them, but they still acted with agency and willpower and were not sitting back and waiting for God to fix things for them.
 With God’s help, they identified a pathway to the desired end and acted with will and persistence as they followed it.

-We can do likewise, and our world will be better as a result.
+We can do likewise, and our world will be better.

 Spirituality and Active Hope Today